mjbradvica/personal-website-articles/2021/blazor-series/blazor-refactoring-inputs.md

 </div>
 ```

 While there is nothing wrong with this markup, it is repetitive.
 As engineers, we should see the tedious nature of having to write the same code over and over.
 Forms can grow with many more fields will drastically increase the line count in a component.
 As developers, the infrastructure around the input is secondary.
-We should only have to declare a single element with all of the secondary elements being added automatically.
+We should only have to declare a single element with all the secondary elements being added automatically.

 If we sift through the html and razor markup, we can see the only real differences are: